Events/Talks & Lectures

-St. Mary's Research Center hosts several monthly knowledge transfer events.
+St. Mary's Research Centre hosts several monthly knowledge transfer events.
 Do not hesitate to step in!

 Certain presentations can be credited to clinical staff (Continuing Medical Education).
 Contact: Christina Raneburger